awesome-llm-papers/awesome-llm-papers.github.io/_publications/joshi2023chatgpt.markdown

 title: 'Chatgpt In The Classroom: An Analysis Of Its Strengths And Weaknesses For Solving Undergraduate Computer Science Questions'
 authors: Ishika Joshi et al.
-conference: Arxiv
+conference: 'SIGCSE 2024: The 55th ACM Technical Symposium on Computer Science Education'
 year: 2023
-citations: 27
+citations: 31
 bibkey: joshi2023chatgpt
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2304.14993'}]
-tags: [GPT, RAG, Attention Mechanism, Applications, Model Architecture]
+tags: [Model Architecture, Attention Mechanism, RAG, Applications, GPT]
 ---
 ChatGPT is an AI language model developed by OpenAI that can understand and generate human-like text.
 It can be used for a variety of use cases such as